bowman2001/hugo-mod-katex/exampleSite/content/_index.md

 ### Block

-LaTeX formulas need to be surrounded by doubly escaped square brackets `\\[` and `\\]` or two dollar signs `$$`.
+LaTeX formulas need to be surrounded by two dollar signs `$$` (or doubly escaped square brackets `\\[` and `\\]`).
 The problem with the markup distortion may occur here, too.
 And we have the additional problem, that we can’t use new lines inside a formula.
 The solution is to enclose stand-alone formulas by a special code block with the identifier `katex`.

-The following three formulas represent the discrete Binomial distribution, the reverse Fourier transformation and an equation for infinite nested fractions, which I can’t comprehend (I’m a physicist and can only suspect someone from the mathematical sciences has proven this).
+The following three formulas are shown above and represent the discrete Binomial distribution, the reverse Fourier transformation, and an equation for infinite nested fractions, which I can’t comprehend (I’m a physicist and can only suspect a Mathematician has proven this. ;-)).

 ```latex